Ai Oikawa, CEO/CSO, introduced AFINGEN’s activity at Seed Central Ag-Tech Showcase 2018

 The Small Business Innovation Research (SBIR) program at the U.S. Department of Agriculture (USDA) offers competitively awarded grants to qualified small businesses to support high quality research related to important scientific problems and opportunities in agriculture that could lead to significant public benefits.

-Ai Oikawa, Director, presented AFINGEN’s technology and outcomes at Seed Central
+Ai Oikawa, CEO/CSO, presented AFINGEN’s technology and outcomes at Seed Central

 Seed Central facilitates communication & research collaboration between the seed and agbiotech industry and UC Davis in order to bring science to market faster.